bolton2395/repository.polychroma/README.md

-# repository.polychroma
+# Repository: Polychroma
-The home of Polychroma TV for Kodi.
+The official home of TV Polychroma for the Kodi Home Media Centre.